anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

         self.device = torch.device('cuda') if self.config.gpu else torch.device('cpu')
 ```

-A new folder will be created each time an experiment is ran.
+A new folder will be created each time an experiment is run.
 The name of this folder follows the format
  `session_{machine_name}_{time}_{tag}`, with the tag (contained in the config file)
 specifying the name of the experiment (e.g. `baseline`).